THE PINK PONY BARN AND EQUINE LAYOUT

 The equine are the pride and joy of this little farm, and most of the property is arranged for their need.

-We have walking trails for exercise, a dry lot, grass-pasture space, the main barn, and a lean-to.
+We have walking trails for exercise, a dry lot, grass-pasture space, the main barn and the cutest hauling trailer.

 The ponies here have no expectations or jobs besides being our companions.